Children of the Corn V: Fields of Terror: Home media

 The film, like its last two predecessors, did not receive a theatrical release but instead went straight-to-video on June 21, 1998, on the VHS format.
 The 1998 VHS release was handled by Buena Vista Home Entertainment (under the Dimension Home Video banner).
 In Australia, it was released on VHS in approximately late 1998, also via Buena Vista Home Entertainment.
 A subtitled Dutch VHS was released in 1999 by RCV.
 In the US, the film was released on DVD in 2001 by Buena Vista Home Entertainment.

 Dimension Films was sold by The Walt Disney Company in 2005, with its parent label Miramax then being sold by Disney in 2010.
 That same year, private equity firm Filmyard Holdings took control of Miramax and the pre-October 2005 library of Dimension.
 Filmyard licensed the home media rights for various Dimension/Miramax titles to Echo Bridge Entertainment.
 The film debuted on the Blu-ray format for the first time on May 15, 2011, via Echo Bridge.
 That month, Echo Bridge additionally included it in a double feature with its sequel Children of the Corn 666: Isaac's Return (1999), also making its Blu-ray debut.
 In 2011, Filmyard Holdings licensed the Miramax library and pre-October 2005 Dimension library to streaming site Netflix.
 This deal included Children of the Corn V: Fields of Terror, and ran for five years, eventually ending on June 1, 2016.

 In March 2016, Filmyard Holdings sold Miramax and the pre-October 2005 Dimension library to Qatari company beIN Media Group.
 Then in April 2020, ViacomCBS (now known as Paramount Skydance) bought a 49% stake in Miramax, which gave them the rights to the Miramax library and the pre-October 2005 Dimension library.
 Children of the Corn V: Fields of Terror is among the 700 titles they acquired in the deal, and since April 2020, the film has been distributed by Paramount Pictures.

 In late 2020, Paramount Home Entertainment began reissuing many of the Dimension/Miramax titles they acquired, and on September 22, 2020, they included it on a four movie pack.
 This release included three other Children of the Corn films from Dimension that were released between 1995 and 1999 (Children of the Corn III: Urban Harvest.
 Children of the Corn IV: The Gathering and Children of the Corn 666: Isaac's Return).
 The film was later made available on Paramount's free streaming service Pluto TV.

 Reception

 Children of the Corn V: Fields of Terror holds a 14% rating on Rotten Tomatoes based on seven reviews.
+Guy McPherson of Apollo Guide Review noted that, "If you have seen the first four, go for it.
+After all, it is the newest and most shocking chapter."